Mental health Support and First Aid for communities (Gaming)

 Mental health resources

-Herefordshire Board Games is a gaming and fundraising community which takes giving back to the community very seriously, free beginner friendly games events, charity fundraising £11 000 for mind in 5 years.
+Herefordshire Board Games is a gaming and fundraising community which takes giving back to the community very seriously, free beginner friendly games events, charity fundraising £17,000 for Mind and other good causes in 6 years.
 Create guides and articles to help share the hobby.
 Free lending library of games. https://herefordshireboardgamers.co.uk/